NEXUS SYSTEM Overview

 Internal DSP's - High-End Signal Processing on Demand

 The XDSP cards offer you a wide range of audio editing functions that you can configure and arrange in your system as required.
-If required, several DSP cards can also be used in one base unit to enable the most extensive processing.
+If required, several DSP cards can also be used in one Base Device to enable the most extensive processing.

 The algorithms available on the XDSP card should leave nothing to be desired: Starting with simple delays or summers / mixers via equalizers and crossovers as well as extensive dynamic processing up to complex functions such as an N-1 matrix or upmix/downmix even in ISOSTEM format (license required), everything is possible.